ualberta-mueller-group/MCGS/docs/development-notes.md

         - Runs until it either completes, or times out
         - A timeout of 0 means infinite time
         - All public `solve` methods within `sumgame` (see below) are implemented in terms of this method
-        - In the future we could use a macro to check if the result of a recursive call timed out
+        - In the future we could use a macro to check if the result of a recursive call timed out (wrap recursive solve calls with some `CHECK` macro which will return from the function if the result is invalid)
     - `sumgame::solve_with_timeout`
         - Currently spawns a thread which calls `_solve_with_timeout`, and the main thread blocks until completion or timeout.
         - This may interfere with some performance profiling tools, but other implementations based on checking a clock seem to be costly.